DBUPDGEN

 Which login and password to use with SQL authentication.
 If you leave out both username and password, AbaPerls will use Windows authentication.
 If you specify -password only, AbaPerls will login as sa.
 It's illegal to specify a user without a password.
 If you have a blank password, you need to change this before you can use AbaPerls.

 No matter if you use SQL authentication or Windows authentication, the login you use must map to a database user with dbo as the default schema, or AbaPerls will not let you proceed.
-Obviously, the user needs permission to perform all actions implied by AbaPerls and the script you run.
+Obviously, the user needs to have permission to perform all actions implied by AbaPerls and the script you run.

--save Name of the file into which te update script is to save the SQL code it generates.
-If you do not provide an extension, the script adds .SQL.
-If you do not specify -save, the update script saves the SQL code in script.SQL.There is no way to specify that you do not want an SQL file to be generated.
+‑save Name of the file into which the update script is to save the SQL code it generates.
+If you do not provide an extension, the script adds .sql.
+If you do not specify ‑save, the update script saves the SQL code in script.sql.
+There is no way to specify that you do not want an SQL file to be generated.
+No SQL file is generated when you specify ‑noexec.

 The SQL file can be useful if some part of the update script fails, typically a table update.
 Rather than restoring a backup and run the entire script again, you may be able repair what is broken and the extract the problematic part from the SQL file to rerun only that part.
-(Obviously such a manœuvre requires that you are fully confident with it.)
+(Obviously such a manoeuvre requires that you are fully confident with it.)

 Note: the generated SQL code depends on the database you run the script against.
 Two different databases could very well result in different code being generated, and the code generated for one database, may fail in another database.